-Figure 1 panel a shows that German mothers experience a sharp, immediate, and persistent increase in Minijob employment after the birth of their first child.
-While about 15 percent of first-time mothers take up a Minijob after birth, fathers remain essentially unaffected.
-There are several reasons for this pattern.
-First, given the still prevailing traditional gender roles within families, after birth, German mothers typically return to the labor market with only a limited number of weekly hours of work.
-Thus, compared to regular part-time employment, Minijobs, which are exempt from both social insurance contributions and income taxes, are very attractive.
-Second, once having started a Minijob, the income tax system creates strong disincentives to extend labor supply, especially for married women.
-This might permanently deter the lower-earning spouse, typically the female, from moving on to regular employment, and lead to dead-end jobs in low-wage occupations, instead (e.g., Eichhorst et al. 2012).
+and lead to dead-end jobs in low-wage occupations, instead (e.g., Eichhorst et al. 2012).
 Indeed, the jump in maternal Minijob employment after birth (see panel a of Figure 1) coincides with persistent losses in women's post-birth earnings (see panel b of Figure 1) suggesting that the motherhood penalty might be (at least to some extent) connected to Minijobs.
-However, this descriptive evidence does not have a causal interpretation and so far, there is no research on the causal impact of Minijob employment on the labor market status after birth.
-This is the gap we address in this study.
+However, this is descriptive evidence and so far, there is no research on the direct impact of Minijob employment on the maternal labor market status after birth.